 “No. I agreed to help you build your city in this realm and to populate it with my progeny.”

 Agaliarept opened the four wings from his back and she saw him fully standing at the mouth of the cave.
-The energy that surrounded him became bright enough to light the interior and she saw shadows taking shape.
-She saw smoke stretching like pale arms from the roof of the cave and take various forms – some hideous and others endowed with charm and beauty.
+The energy that surrounded him brightened the cave’s interior.
+She watched shadows taking shape.
+Smoke stretching like pale arms from the roof of the cave took various forms – some hideous and others endowed with charm and beauty.

 “You will be a brazen giant,” he promised.
 “A mighty female with a torch, whose flame is the imprisoned lightning and whose name will be Mother of Exiles.”

 She listened to his words.
 They surged through her body.
 She saw animals crawling into the cave past him – armadillos, spiny mice, and scorpions.
-She saw bats entering the cave and cling to the rocks inside of it.
-She knew then that she suddenly belonged to something greater than what Adamu could offer.
+She saw bats entering the cave and cling to the rocks.
+Then she realized her importance.
+No longer am I his domestic pet, she thought.